 You can see the video embedded in this blog post, but here is a photo of the event that is great fun.

 Click the photo to expand it, and check out all those amazing costumes!
+These camp girls know how to have a blast.

 Sometimes people ask if the summer seems to pass slowly or quickly for us at Rockbrook.
 Oddly, it’s both.
 Today, our last day of the 2012 summer season, we look back and recall all the amazing things we’ve done- the horseback riding, whitewater rafting, zip line rides, pottery, archery, swimming, etc. —and it seems like our opening day was months ago.
 With so much accomplished, it just had to have taken a really long time!
 But also, staying busy everyday, packing each day with activities, events and memorable moments, makes the weeks zip by.
 “It’s 12:30 already?!”